Cost Sharing Basics

-The cost sharing commitments listed by SPO on the NOA will be those that were accepted by the sponsor of your project.
-(Please note: Even voluntary cost sharing commitments included in a proposal become mandatory when proposing to a federal funding agency.)
 When you receive this information, please review it against the cost share you offered in your proposal as well as the award document from the sponsor.
-If you feel the cost share listed is inaccurate or conflicts with the sponsor’s cost share requirements, please contact your SPO Research Analyst as soon as possible.
+If you feel the cost share listed is inaccurate or conflicts with the sponsor’s cost share requirements, please contact your SPO Contract and Grant Officer as soon as possible.

-Cost sharing must be reported to the sponsor through Contracts and Grants Accounting.
-See Contracts and Grants Accounting Cost Sharing for guidance.
 Remember the PI/Department is responsible for providing the total amount and/or source of cost sharing accepted by the sponsor.
-Should the actual value, source or type of cost sharing change, you will need to contact SPO to determine if the sponsor needs to be consulted.
+Should the actual value, source or type of cost sharing change, you will need to contact your SPO Contract and Grant Officer to determine if the sponsor needs to be notified.